Sasha Dugdale

 - Gallery

-Sasha Dugdale is a poet and translator.
-She has published five collections with Carcanet.
-Deformations, her most recent collection, was shortlisted for the 2020 T. S. Eliot and Derek Walcott Prizes.
-Joy (2017) was a Poetry Book Society Choice and the title poem was awarded the Forward Prize for Best Single Poem of 2016.
-Her sixth collection The Strong Box is forthcoming from Carcanet.
-Her translations for theatre include Bad Roads by Ukrainian Natalya Vorozhbit, produced by the Royal Court Theatre in 2017, and The Grainstore by Natalya Vorozhbit, produced by the Royal Shakespeare Company in 2009.
-She has published numerous translations of Russian women’s writing.
+Her recent translations for theatre include Bad Roads and The Grainstore by Ukrainian playwright Natalya Vorozhbit, for production by the Royal Court Theatre and Royal Shakespeare Company.
+She has published numerous translations of Russian-language women’s writing.
 The most recent of these, Maria Stepanova’s novel In Memory of Memory (Fitzcarraldo, 2021), was shortlisted for the International Booker Prize, the Weidenfeld Prize, Warwick Prize for Women in Translation and the James Tait Black Memorial Prize.
 Dugdale won the MLA Lois Roth Award for this translation.
-She is former editor of Modern Poetry in Translation and a Fellow of the Royal Society of Literature
+A new collection by Maria Stepanova Holy Winter is forthcoming from Bloodaxe (UK) and New Directions (US) in 2023.

 'Dugdale is the real thing.'